Study of two-spin entanglement in singlet states: Construction of maximal states for six spins

+There are five linearly-independent states for the case of six spins; they correspond to the five non-crossing Rumer diagrams of Fig. 3 in the main text.
+Similar to the four-spin case, we begin with the following general linear superposition (mentioned in the main text):

-and find solutions that homogenize $|\Psi^6\rangle$, i.e., make $|\Psi^6\rangle$ assume the $|\Psi_6\rangle_{hom}$ form in Eq. (\ref{hom}).
-Next, we evaluate Eq. (\ref{sh}) and get the various coefficients for each basis state $|\psi^z_k\rangle$ mentioned in Eq. (\ref{hom}).
-The expressions for the coefficients $e^{i\delta_k}$ in Eq. (\ref{hom}) are shown in Table \ref{table2}.
-As in the four-qubit case, we make the state in Eq. (\ref{sh}) homogeneous, i.e., assume the form given in Eq. (\ref{hom}).
+and obtain solutions that homogenize $|\Psi^6\rangle$, i.e., choose appropriate coefficients in $|\Psi^6\rangle$ so as to get the form $|\Psi_6\rangle_{hom}$ mentioned in Eq.
+(11) of the main text.
+Next, we evaluate Eq. (\ref{sh}) and get the coefficients for the various basis states $|\psi^z_k\rangle$ in Eq.
+(11) of the main text.
+The expressions for the coefficients $e^{i\delta_k}$ in Eq.
+(11) of the main text are shown in Table \ref{table2}.
+Similar to the four-spin case, we make the state in Eq. (\ref{sh}) homogeneous.

-We observe that, since there are only five linearly independent Rumer states, we can construct at most five linearly independent superpositions of the form $|\Psi^6\rangle$ given by Eq. (\ref{sh}); thus we can expect five independent sets of coefficients $r_ie^{i\theta_i}$ producing homogeneity.
-Here, we present five linearly independent solutions:
+Since there are only five linearly-independent Rumer states, we can construct only five linearly-independent superpositions of the form of $|\Psi^6\rangle$ given in Eq. (\ref{sh}).
+Thus, we can expect that five independent sets of coefficients $r_ie^{i\theta_i}$ will produce homogeneity.
+Here, we present five such linearly-independent solutions:

 where $\omega_4=e^{i2\pi/4}$ is a fourth root of unity and $e^{i \alpha}$ is a complex number.
-In arriving at the above solutions, use has been made of the fact that when $\sum_{j=1}^4 e^{i \alpha_j} =0$, we have two pairs of unit vectors with each pair giving a zero sum (as shown in Fig. \ref{sum} for one the three possibilities).
-The states corresponding to the first and the second solutions are
+In arriving at the above solutions, we used the fact that when sum of four unit vectors is a zero vector (i.e., when $\sum_{j=1}^4 e^{i \alpha_j} =0$), one pair of the unit vectors will add up to a zero vector with the remaining pair also producing a zero vector.
+In Fig. \ref{sum}, we show one of the three possibilities for $\sum_{j=1}^4 e^{i \alpha_j} =0$.
+Out of the five solutions given above, the first and the second solutions produce the states (as mentioned in the main text)